-Seminar exploring the process of making space into place through examinations of occupation and intervention with land.
-Develop multivalent definitions of place that span continuums of time and culture to find potential in questions located between disciplines and definitions, between land, art, architecture, infrastructure, industry, and use.
-Investigate, analytically and generatively, the presence of habitation and questions of place that extend beyond programmatic performance and shelter from the elements to engage the multivalence of our existence in the landscape of the "New West."
+This seminar course explores the process of making space into place through an examination of occupation and intervention with the land.
+It will develop multivalent definitions of place that span continuums of time and culture to find potential in questions located between disciplines and definitions, between land, art, architecture, infrastructure, industry, and use.
+It will investigate, analytically and generatively, the presence of habitation and questions of place that extend beyond programmatic performance and shelter from the elements to engage the multivalence of our existence in the landscape of the "New West."

-How the West has been mapped, marked, and divided provides points of departure for the creation of a set of documents that test methods of seeing, measuring, and recording.
+The specific nature of how the American West has been mapped, marked, and divided will serve as a point of departure for the creation of a set of documents that will test methods of seeing, measuring, and recording.
 Particular attention will be paid to operations at different scales.
 The primary objective for this set of documents will be to record conditions of visited and constructed site-based works, our experience of travel, and human occupation within landscapes.
 The documents will take whatever forms necessary, develop over time, and include (at a minimum) photographic imagery, drawing, and written texts.